 Calcite Mine Trail is a 3.8 mile moderately trafficked out and back trail located near Borrego Springs, California that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Horses are also able to use this trail.

 off road driving

 Calcite Mine is just under 4 miles long and located near Borrego Springs, California.
 The trail is great for hiking and normally takes 2-3 hours.
 You start off on the rough jeep trail down to a wash where you have the option to traverse through a slot canyon.
 Once to the mine area, you can explore various rock formations and hike up to the tiptop for a fantastic view of the Salton Sea and the surrounding badlands.
 On the way back, start out on the jeep track again and then venture the other way down the narrow canyon to meet back up with the original trail.
 This hike has a bit of everything!